Fishing for finds in Walker

 Walker is more of an adult place now, and often there are many choppers as children tooling down Minnesota Avenue.
 And increasingly, there are bicyclists.

 Walker also is a center for hiking.
-A long stretch of the North Country National Scenic Trail runs through Chippewa National Forest south of town; nine miles of it are used by runners in the North Country Marathon in September, and it connects with six miles of hiking and cross-country skiing trails in Shingobee Recreation Area.
+A long stretch of the North Country National Scenic Trail runs through Chippewa National Forest south of town, and it connects with six miles of hiking and cross-country skiing trails in Shingobee Recreation Area.

 In Walker, there’s nearly anything anybody wants to do for fun.
 Yes, Akeley got the sawmill and the state’s biggest Paul Bunyan.
 But Walker got the tourists.